joncline/leadplanning/README.md

 ## Overview

-This package provides customizations and automation for Salesforce Lead management, focused on planning and tracking next steps.
+This package provides customizations and automation for Salesforce Lead management, an activity management innovation that emphasizes internal motivation - checking off boxes, crossing off your to-do list, activites like that.
+Lead management is focused on planning and tracking next steps.
 It includes custom fields, a flow for automating task creation and field management, and a permission set for user access.

 ## Contents